Lukhausen/Lepus/typst/supercharged-dhbw/chapters/introduction.typ

 = Introduction <into>

 Large language models (LLMs) have historically improved through scaling laws, where increases in parameters and training data correlate with enhanced performance following predictable power-law relationships.
 These scaling laws revealed that certain emergent abilities, such as solving unseen mathematical problems, would suddenly appear at specific parameter thresholds rather than developing gradually.
-However, performance gains began to plateau nonlinearly: doubling model size no longer doubled capability, while computational costs grew superlinearly following power-law relationships. @wei2022emergentabilitieslargelanguage This diminishing return from traditional scaling laws necessitated alternative strategies, leading to the exploration of test-time compute — enhancing reasoning during inference rather than solely relying on larger architectures.
+However, performance gains began to plateau nonlinearly: doubling model size no longer doubled capability, while computational costs grew in a similar superlinear fashion. @wei2022emergentabilitieslargelanguage This diminishing return from traditional scaling laws necessitated alternative strategies, leading to the exploration of test-time compute — enhancing reasoning during inference rather than solely relying on larger architectures.

 Early LLMs (e.g., GPT-3) demonstrated that scaling parameters unlocked novel capabilities.
 However, as models grew beyond hundreds of billions of parameters, performance improvements became sublinear relative to resource investment, indicating fundamental limitations to the scaling paradigm.